Akiba's Trip: The Animation

-Akiba's Trip: The Animation is an anime adaptation of the Akiba's Trip video game series.
+Akiba's Trip: The Animation is a Japanese anime television series based on the video game series of the same name developed by Acquire.
 It was animated by Gonzo and aired from January 4, 2017 to March 29, 2017.

 Plot

 The series revolves around otaku teenager Tamotsu Denkigai and his sister Niwaka who are presently shopping in Akihabara, Tokyo, Japan.
 Suddenly, without warning, vampiric, cosplaying monsters known as "Bugged Ones" run rampant throughout the city.
 These creatures can possess anyone by biting them, and soon they cause total mayhem across the city.
 As Tamotsu is about to be attacked by one of these creatures, a mysterious girl wielding a baseball bat named Matome Mayonaka swings in and rescues him.

 Together, Tamotsu and Matome fight against more Bugged Ones and their encounters with them keeps increasing.
 However, whilst protecting Matome, Tamotsu gets fatally injured by a Bugged One.
 Unaware to him, Matome is actually a high level Bugged One who is trying to protect the city.
 Left with no other choice, she revives him as a high level Bugged One and coerces him into joining her in battle.

 Tamotsu, Matome, Niwaka team up with avid cosplayer Arisa Ahokainen and form a group called "The Electric Mayonnaise".
 While fighting, they notice that the only way to destroy the Bugged Ones is to rip their clothes off and expose them to sunlight.
 Taking advantage of this weakness, they vow to save their city from the Bugged Ones' wrath.